 Research interests

-Our research focuses mainly on two areas: motor decision making and joint action.
+Our research mainly focuses on two areas: motor decision making and interpersonal coordination in sport and movement.
 Research in both fields is grounded on the concept of embodiment and targets the question of how movements are coordinated to account for the dynamics and uncertainties in the environment.
 In that context, we are especially interested in the interplay of cognitive and motor processes and how movement coordination is affected by age-related changes in cognitive and motor functioning.

-Below, a more detailled description of our research can be found.
+Below, please find a more detailled description of our research.

 ______________________________________________________________________________________